 Covered members of the ERS contributed 5% of earnable compensation to the ERS as required by statute until September 30, 2011.
 From October 1, 2011, to September 30, 2012, covered members of the ERS were required by statute to contribute 7.25% of earnable compensation.
 Effective October 1, 2012, covered members of the ERS are required by statute to contribute 7.50% of earnable compensation.
-Certified law enforcement, correctional officers, and firefighters of the ERS were required by statute until September 30, 2011.
+Certified law enforcement, correctional officers, and firefighters of the ERS contributed 6% of earnable compensation as required by statute until September 30, 2011.
 From October 1, 2011, to September 30, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.50% of earnable compensation.
 Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS are required by statute to contribute 8.50% of earnable compensation.
+State Police of the ERS contribute 10% of earnable compensation.
 ERS local participating employers are not required by statute to increase contribution rates for their members.